M-F-Tushar/Google-Cybersecurity-Professional-Certificate/Course 3: Networks and Network Security/8.📡 The Four Layers of the TCP or IP Model 🌐/README.md

 # 📡 The Four Layers of the TCP/IP Model 🌐

 ## Introduction
-Now that we've discussed the structure of a network and how communications take place, it's important for you to know how security professionals identify problems that might arise.
+Now that we've discussed the structure of a network and how communications take place, it's important to know how security professionals identify problems that might arise.
 The TCP/IP model is a framework that is used to visualize how data is organized and transmitted across the network.
 The TCP/IP model has four layers.
 Knowing how the TCP/IP model organizes network activity allows security professionals to monitor and secure against risks.
 Let's examine these layers one at a time. 🚀

 ## Layer 1: Network Access Layer 🛠️
 The network access layer deals with the creation of data packets and their transmission across a network.
 This includes hardware devices connected to physical cables and switches that direct data to its destination. 🌐